redblindbananaz/Bowling-Game/README.md

 ## Acknowledgements

-Thank you to Vivian Wang, for providing all the resources and support through this course.
+Thanks to Vivian Wang and Whitecliffe Technolgy, Christchurch, NZ, for providing all the resources and support through this course.

 ## Contact Information